-Work on CDOT construction projects is controlled by the Standard Specifications.
-Except where necessary when citing reference specifications (Refer to Section 17.2.3.8), the Standard Specifications contain only English units of measure.
-Refer to Section 17.7.
+Work on CDOT construction projects is controlled by the Standard Specifications (1).
+The 1999 Standard Specifications contained both metric (SI) and English units of measure.
+Except where necessary when citing reference specifications (see section 16.1.3.8), the 2005 Standard Specifications contain only English units of measure.
+See section 16.6.

-17.3.1 Organization
+16.2.1 Organization and Format

-The Standard Specifications are organized into seven Divisions made up of Sections.
-Division 100 covers contractual procedures, general and legal responsibilities of the Contractor, prosecution of the work, control of the work and materials, and measurement and payment for the work, including force account work.
-Divisions 200 through 600 cover construction details for specialized areas.
-Division 700 covers details for the materials.
-The Standard Specifications Division are:
+The Standard Specifications (1) are organized into numbered Sections.
+Sections 101 through 109 contain General Provisions dealing with contracting procedures, general and legal responsibilities of the Contractor, prosecution of the work, control of work and materials, and measurement and payment for the work.
+Sections 201 through 630 contain construction details, and Sections 701 through 717 contain materials details.